 Who We Are

-Northern Virginia Electric Cooperative is a locally based and locally owned electric distribution system headquartered in Manassas, Virginia.
-NOVEC provides reliable electric service to more than 169,000 homes and businesses located in Clarke, Fairfax, Fauquier, Loudoun, Prince William and Stafford counties, the City of Manassas Park and the Town of Clifton, all in the state of Virginia.
+Northern Virginia Electric Cooperative is a locally owned electric distribution system headquartered in Manassas, Va.
+NOVEC provides reliable electric service to more than 170,000 homes and businesses in Clarke, Fairfax, Fauquier, Loudoun, Prince William and Stafford counties, the City of Manassas Park, and the Town of Clifton.
 Learn more about NOVEC.

 Office Locations/Service Territory

 - NOVEC has office locations located throughout our service territory in Manassas, Gainesville, Leesburg and Minnieville.

 - NOVEC's service territory encompasses 651 square miles with more than 7,200 miles of power lines.